preetihemant/beautiful-jekyll/_posts/2017-05-15-data_viz_bike_share.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p><strong>Question 5a</strong>: What is interesting about the above visualization?
 Why did you select it?</p>
 <p><strong>Answer</strong>:</p>
-<p> Final plot 1a shows the rides per month.
-There is an increase in the number of trips as the year progresses with highest usage seen during the summer months particularly august. </p>
+<p> From Final plot 1a, it is seen that the highest number of rides happen in the month of december.
+This makes sense since december is a holiday season with increased travel from both subscribers and commuters.
+Final plot 1b however shows that the number of rides drop over weekends. </p>
-<p> From Final plot 1a and 1b, it is seen that the rides drop in the month of December which is a holiday season and also on weekends.
-Hence holidays both long and short do not cause a spike in the number of bike users.
-A drop on weekends also implies that most riders use the sharing service to commute to work and prefer other means for leisure travel happening on weekends. </p>
+<p> From the above observations it is safe to conclude that short holidays do not cause a spike in the trips.
+Extended holiday season however sees a higher number of bike share usage. </p>
 </div>
 </div>
 </div>
 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">
-<div class="prompt input_prompt">In&nbsp;[21]:</div>
+<div class="prompt input_prompt">In&nbsp;[103]:</div>
 <div class="inner_cell">
     <div class="input_area">
 <div class=" highlight hl-ipython2"><pre><span></span><span class="c1"># Final Plot 2</span>